 The DNS record type 99 (spf) Has Been Deprecated?

-Don’t panic, this is relatively easy to fix.
+The good news is, this error is relatively easy to fix.

-Note: You may only have one SPF record per fully-qualified name, if you need to add additional SPF record from another host, you should add them to your existing SPF record.[ninja_tables id=”231″]
+Note: You may only have one SPF record per fully-qualified name, if you need to add more SPF records from another host, merge them all in one line.
+See below:

 To learn more about SPF record format, mechanisms, modifiers and record limitations.

 You may visit DNSimple’s help article for detailed information.Back to top